Sunday, June 7, 2020

 This is the opening gambit of THE CROOKED HINGE.
 What the crooked hinge is, and in what way it contains the secret of the situation, is one of the puzzles to be solved by Dr. Fell.
 Another is the problem of the mechanical automaton, the secret of whose operation has been lost since the 18th century.
 What happens when it begins to move again provides the climax of the mystery---a mystery whose solution comes as the most amazing upset of Dr. Fell's career."

-Harper's introduction, while well stated and straight-forward, doesn't quite do justice to the brilliant obfuscation and misdirection that will greet readers of Carr's novel, nor does it highlight the macabre, supernatural sub-theme that's so skillfully woven into the story's fabric.
+This introduction, while well stated and straight-forward, doesn't quite do justice to the brilliant obfuscation and misdirection that will greet readers of Carr's novel, nor does it highlight the macabre, supernatural sub-theme that's so skillfully woven into the story's fabric.
 Also, Carr's forte, the sub-genre known as the "impossible crime," is barely addressed even though the crimes he has concocted, while seemingly impossible if not implausible, are some of the most unusual and diabolical ever conceived.
-I guess too much information in an introduction would be just too much, and could constitute a spoiler.
+I guess too much information in an introduction would be just too much, and would constitute a spoiler.

 HERE'S a few of the other covers that have promoted Carr's novel: